SzymonRojek/testimonials-component/README.md

 ### Building project - description challenge:

-My challenge was to build out this testimonials grid section and get it looking as close to the design as [possible](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+My challenge was to build out this testimonials section and get it looking as close to the design as [possible](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).

 I could use any tools I like to help me complete the challenge.
-Do to the fact that I do not feel comfortable with grid yet, instead of it I have used the flexBox, why?
-Firstly, I want to achive very well the flexBox because is very powerfull technology and I want to familiarize myself with all it's details.
+Do to the fact that I do not feel comfortable with grid yet, instead of it I have used the flexBox.
+Firstly, I need to achive very well flexBox because is very powerfull technology and I want to familiarize myself with all it's details.

-After a few days of adventure with flexbox, I can say that the flexBox gave me few problems, for example how to deal with gaps.
-It was a very tricky for me to create equal gaps between the boxes.
-Normally I would use flex-gap but Safari doesn’t support it yet (nor stable Chrome) so I can’t just plop it out there.
-At the end it was necessary to set the margin for different boxes and change it at different resolutions by @media.

-Already at this stage of learning I know that flexbox is not good for building complex layouts in the general sense but it is amazing for setting content inside of elements.
+Already at this stage of learning I know that flexbox is not good for building complex layouts in the general sense but definitely it is amazing for setting content inside of elements.

-#### **ToDo:**
-- Screenreader only text with sr-only class;

 ## Setup